verbb/formie/docs/get-started/configuration.md

 Create an `formie.php` file under your `/config` directory with the following options available to you.
 You can also use multi-environment options to change these per environment.

+The below shows the defaults already used by Formie.

 ```php
 <?php